 The rear carrier system (Flex-Fix system) allows bicycles to be attached to a pull-out carrier integrated into the vehicle floor.
-The transportation of other objects is not permitted.

 The maximum load of the rear carrier system is 40 kg.
 The maximum load per bicycle is 20 kg.